jaredcdavis/shellpool/README.md

    must be compiled with `--with-sb-thread`.

  - **Windows**.
-All tests pass on 32-bit CCL trunk on a Windows XP system with Cygwin installed and (for `pgrep`) the Cygwin `procps` package installed.
+All tests pass on 32-bit CCL trunk on a Windows XP system with Cygwin installed and the Cygwin `procps` package installed (for `pgrep`).
-   However, it is likely that there are problems that the test suite does not cover, e.g., interrupting native Windows applications will probably not work well.
-I have not tested other Lisps, msys, etc., but the CCL port may make such a task much easier.
+   (It is likely that there are problems that the test suite does not cover, e.g., interrupting native Windows applications will probably not work well.
+   I have not tested other Lisps, msys, etc., but the CCL port may make such a task much easier.)

+Shellpool will not currently work on CLISP or ECL because their `run-program` commands lack `stderr` support, which Shellpool currently depends on being able to use.

 I would welcome patches that provide support for other Lisps or operating systems, or for adding additional test cases.
 It would likely be very easy to port shellpool to other Unix-like operating systems.
-I have looked into porting shellpool to CLISP and ECL, but their `run-program` commands lack `stderr` support, which is problematic.

 Shellpool depends on the following Common Lisp libraries.
 Normally these are installed automatically, via [quicklisp](http://www.quicklisp.org):